deploymenttheory/terraform-provider-jamfpro/testing/manual/policy-block-sets/PR_DESCRIPTION.md

 #### 8. Cleanup

-Using the same phase 7 variables, the saved destroy plan contained only the 13 temporary resources created for this test:
+Using the unchanged phase 7 configuration, the saved destroy plan contained only the 13 temporary resources created for this test:

 ```console